Full-time and extended RV travel ALWAYS involves unique emotional challenges! Are you (and your travel partner) up to them?

 For RVing “newbies,” my best advice is to test the waters slowly – take several shorter trips before committing to long-term travel.

-Having said that, when Randy and I started RVing, we dove in virtually no knowledge, no plan, and no "emotional protection".
-We bought our first RV and, after only two short two-week vacations, quit jobs, packed everything into storage, and headed bravely and blindly out for a full year on the road.
-Not only were we inexperienced and naieve, but we had not even lived together until that trip.
+Having said that, when Randy and I started RVing, we dove in with virtually no knowledge, no plan, and no "emotional protection".
+We bought our first RV and, after only two short two-week vacations with the RV, quit jobs, packed everything into storage, and headed bravely and blindly out for a full year on the road.
+Not only were we inexperienced and naive, but we had not even lived together until that trip.
 We certainly faced our share of relationship and emotional challenges and it's a wonder we made it past the first two months on the road.
 Then again, maybe, it provided us with the ultimate relationship test.
 If we could make it through the emotional challenges of twelve consecutive months on the road, we might just be able to make it through almost anything.
-So far, (now over ten years later) it has proved true.
+So far, (in 2020 - twenty years later) it has proved true.

 How About You?